 San Diego Ballet

-Sierra Crocker
+Crocker, Sierra

 Sierra started dancing at age 3, training predominantly at the San Diego School of Ballet under the direction of Robin Morgan (New York City Ballet) and Igor Yurlov (Bolshoi Ballet).
 Over the course of her training she’s had the opportunity to perform all over San Diego and the United States from New York City, to Florida, to Los Angeles.
 She won many competitions including YAGP, ADCIBC, and CA Dance Classics.
 While at these competitions, she was recognized for her technical execution and artistic performances, while she performed the Swan Lake (Odile), La Bayadere (Gamzatti) variations.
 Sierra spent her summers traveling and training under scholarship at top ballet schools in the USA- Houston Ballet Academy, Ballet West, and the Boston Ballet.